 Dark is the new black

 The recipe is rather common these days.
-An artistic director — here Jan Vandenhouwe of Opera Ballet Vlaanderen, a wish list that includes Prokofiev`s Romeo and Juliet, an orchestra — conducted by a leading ballet specialist, here Gavin Sutherland, a corps de ballet to set, or keep, in motion, and a ballet star called upon to activate, or re-activate, the movement machine — here Marcos Morau, founder of La Veronal and artist in residence at Nederlands Dans Theater and Zürich Ballet, as well as already a creator for the Staatsballett Berlin.
+An artistic director — here Jan Vandenhouwe of Opera Ballet Vlaanderen, a wish list that includes Prokofiev`s Romeo and Juliet, an orchestra — conducted by a leading ballet specialist, here Gavin Sutherland, a corps de ballet to set, or keep, in motion, and a ballet star called upon to activate, or re-activate, the movement machine — here Marcos Morau, founder of La Veronal and artist in residence at Nederlands Dans Theater and Zürich Ballet, as well as already a “creator for“ the Staatsballett Berlin.
 Add the masters of their respective liminal fields — set design, dramaturgy, lighting and costumes — here respectively Max Glaenzel, Roberto Fratini Serafide together with Koen Bollen, Silvia Bernat Jansà and Silvia Delagneau, and there it is: the monumental production of Romeo + Julia.

-Or, as we might perhaps close, with a Shakespearean cast:
+Or, in a closing Shakespearean cast:

 All the world is chaos